 [Editor's Note: We all know local music and dive bars go hand-in-hand.
-So in the interest of merging the two together on Heard Mentality, we bring you our weekly nightlife column Dive, Dive, My Darling.
-Read as our bold web editor, Taylor "Hellcat" Hamby, stumbles into the dive bar scene every week to find crazy stories, meet random weirdos and guzzle good booze.]
+So in the interest of merging the two together on Heard Mentality, we bring you our nightlife column Dive, Dive, My Darling.
+Read this week as our bold editor-in-chief, Gustavo Arellano stumbles into the dive bar scene to find crazy stories, meet random weirdos and guzzle good booze.]

 Is it possible to do a story about a business in Stanton without making it all about . . . you know, Stanton?
 The answer, of course, is no. No other city colors everything and everyone within its limits like OC's most-ridiculed town.
 Run a fancy business such as Park Ave.?
 People inevitably mention the miracle of it existing in the Colton of Orange County.
 Own a sorta nice place?
 Critics will mention the city's frizzled masses, its excess of Breaking Bad scenarios playing out daily on Beach Boulevard, the sadness that is the City Council closing the parks a couple of years back because of a lack of funds to maintain them.
 And if a crazy crime occurs?
 Well, it is Stanton. . . .